SpringNuance/SpringNuance/readme.md

 ## Hello visiting scientists.
 I'm Xuan Binh a.k.a Spring Nuance
 - :zap: I am currently a PhD in multiscale modelling for metal characterization and hydrogen embrittlement at Aachen Univeristy
-- :zap: I studied AI and machine learning for my Master's program at Aalto Univeristy
+- :zap: I studied AI and machine learning for my Master's program at Aalto Univeristy.
+My Bachelor is in Computational Engineering
 - :zap: I have adequate experience in applied exisitng ML models for solving/aiding material engineering problems
 - :zap: On macroscale, I mostly use Abaqus (Both Implicit and Explicit) for research, and to some extent COMSOL Multiphysics
 - :zap: On microscale, the standard pipeline is MTEX in Matlab, Dream3D/Neper, crystal plasticity such as DAMASK or CPFEM